 Analysts and Requirements Managers can use the checklist to annotate whether one or more requirements meet a set of predefined checks.

-Options for the Requirement s Checklist The list of measures is completely configurable and items can be added or removed from the list for each individual checklist by using the Checklist Tagged Value notes.
+The list of measures is completely configurable and items can be added or removed from the list for each individual checklist by using the Checklist Tagged Value notes.